Secret to Scrabble beatdown: 300 words added to game's dictionary

 The player’s dictionary, published by Merriam-Webster, is the gauntlet thrown down when one player questions the validity of another’s word play.
 If the challenged word is not found in its pages, the player loses a turn.

-The beloved board game is made by Hasbro Inc (HAS.O), based in Pawtucket, Rhode Island.
+The beloved board game is made by Hasbro Inc, based in Pawtucket, Rhode Island.

 The arsenal in the update released on Monday also includes “beatdown,” defined as an overwhelming defeat; “bizjet,” a small airplane used for business; and “frowny,” which unsurprisingly means showing a frown.